graphql-java/graphql-java/docs/execution.rst

 query fields occur.

 So ``graphql.execution.AsyncSerialExecutionStrategy`` is used by default for mutations and will ensure that each field is completed before it processes the next one and so forth.
-You can still return CompletableFuture objects in the mutation data fetchers, however they will be executed serially.
+You can still return ``CompletionStage`` objects in the mutation data fetchers, however they will be executed serially and will be completed before the next mutation field data fetcher is dispatched.

 ExecutorServiceExecutionStrategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^